melmustafa/melmustafa/README.md

 ### Let's Connect

 - Blog and projects: [zikkas.dev](https://zikkas.dev)
-- Open to collaborations, discussions, and backend or high-performance challenges.
+- Open to collaborations, discussions, and challenges in backend or high-performance.

 ### Random Quote